freedev/solrcloud-zookeeper-docker/README.md

 docker-solrcloud-zookeeper
 ================

-A 5 node solrcloud and 3 node zookeeper ensemble that runs in Docker
+A SolrCloud cluster and Zookeeper ensemble that runs in Docker

-Start ensemble by running:
+Start a 3 node SolrCloud and a 3 node Zookeeper ensemble running:

     ./startup.sh

 This will:

-- Create a config container
-- Create 3 zookeeper containers that wait for a config file to appear on the config container
+- Create 3 Zookeeper containers waiting for the configuration
-- Create 3 solrcloud containers
-- Generate the configuration
+- Generate the configuration (zoo.cfg and ZKHOST env)
-- Push the configuration into the config container
-- Start the ensemble
+- Start Zookeeper ensemble
+- Create and start 3 SolrCloud containers linked to Zookeeper ensemble

+Zookeeper ensemble and SolrCloud can be exposed externally through ZKHOST env variable